SRCCUTOVERDESTIndependent · No vendor bias · Updated Apr 2026

 Monolithic Application$5K$15K$15K$40K$50K$200K

-Cost ranges are per workload (not per server).
-Based on 2026 industry consulting rates ($150–$350/hour).
-Costs vary by cloud provider, geographic region, and workload complexity.
+Per-workload cost (not per-server).
+2026 industry consulting rates ($150–$350/hr).
+Varies by provider, region, and complexity.

-Migration Framework
+Framework

-The 7Rs — full cloud migration framework
+The 7Rs migration framework

 Rehost